Broken Bottle Alley

 ----

-He stayed in class an extra hour, drawing pictures of superheroes.
+He sat in class an extra hour, drawing pictures of superheroes.
 Steven wished he was a superhero.
 First thing he’d do was to kick Kenny’s ass, but then he would clean up the town, including Broken Bottle Alley.
 He thought people shouldn’t live in fear and if the police weren’t going to do it, someone should.

-After carefully looking into the hall and not seeing anyone, he walked out toward the rear of the school.
+After peeking into the hall and not seeing anyone, he walked out the rear of the school.
 Kenny would be expecting him to exit out the front, closest to his house.
-He walked across the playground and into the neighborhood behind before turning and heading down the street toward his house.
-After five blocks he figured he was home free.
-After passing the school on his right, he could see there was no Kenny hanging out front – maybe they had gone on about their business.
-He passed the park 12 blocks down and was just about to turn onto 16th toward his house when he heard, “There he is.
-Get him.”
-And a flock of Kenny’s subordinates ran across the street.
-Steven didn’t even try to run.
+He sprinted across the playground and into the neighborhood behind before turning toward his house.
+After five blocks, he figured he was home-free.
+No sign of Kenny... maybe they had gone on about their business.

 T-bone grabbed Steven’s backpack and gave it to Kenny.
 “Doing some extra homework after school, Stevie?”
 Kenny looked through his folder and saw the drawings.
 “Superheroes don’t exist, dickhead.
 But Supervillians do.”
 And he punched Steven in the gut.

+Steven fought back tears and held his stomach, which felt like it had ruptured.
 He said, “You’re just a bully.
 The real Supervillians are in Broken Bottle Alley.
-Maybe you should go and never come back.”
+You should go and never come back.”

-Kenny thought about that – twice in two days – this place sounded more and more dope.
-“I’m gonna do just that… let’s go – all of us.”
-To T-bone, “Where’d you say this place was?”
+Kenny thought, twice in two days... this place sounds more and more dope.
+“Ya know...
+I’m gonna take your advice… let’s go... all of us.”
+Then to T-bone, “Where’d you say this place was?”

 “Let’s go check it out.
 Unless you guys are too scared.”